FrameOracle: Learning What to See and How Much to See in Videos: Experiments

-We conduct ablations over the four training stages to evaluate the contribution of each stage, using Qwen2.5-VL-3B as the backbone VLM (Table~\ref{tab:stages}).
+\textbf{RQ 4: How does each training stage contribute?} We conduct ablations over the four training stages using Qwen2.5-VL-3B as the backbone VLM (Table~\ref{tab:stages}).
 The baseline (first row) randomly selects 16 frames from 32 uniformly sampled candidates.
-Stage 1 (text–visual alignment) underperforms the baseline, though it provides a foundational starting point.
-Stages 2 (Rank Head) and 3 (K Head) yield clear performance improvements, and the full model with Stage 4 (fine-tuning on FrameOracle-41K) delivers further gains over Stages 2 and 3 on most benchmarks, with only a slight decline on Video-MME.
-Moreover, the average number of retained frames decreases from 21.8 to 20.9, showing that FrameOracle-41K supervision stabilizes performance while enabling higher accuracy with fewer frames.
-These results demonstrate that ground-truth supervision from FrameOracle-41K is essential for refining both frame importance scoring and the prediction of the number of frames, establishing it as a valuable resource for adaptive frame selection.
+Stage~1 (text–visual alignment) alone underperforms this baseline, as it focuses solely on learning cross-modal representations and is not designed to directly optimize downstream task performance.
+Nevertheless, it provides a necessary initialization for subsequent stages.
+Stage~2 (frame ranking) and Stage~3 (frame-count prediction) each independently improve performance when applied in isolation.
+Finally, incorporating Stage~4, which fine-tunes FrameOracle on FrameOracle-41K, further improves accuracy on most benchmarks while reducing the average number of selected frames.